JOB OPENING: Associate Director, Metro North REB (May 3, 2012)

 5. Enter your students in a fair!
 Massachusetts State Science & Engineering Fairs are open to students in grades 6-12 from all public, private and parochial schools throughout the state.

-For additional information please visit: www.massscifair.com, or email info@scifair.com.
+For additional information please visit: www.massscifair.com, or email .

 In keeping with its goal of generating and growing STEM-related partnerships between local businesses and schools in the region, the Metro North REB hosted a STEM (Science, Technology, Engineering and Mathematics) Forum at the Burlington Marriott Hotel this past June.
 The forum attracted directors of guidance and STEM-related departments from nearly every high school in the Metro North region, as well as representatives from ten local companies in fields ranging from green chemistry to aeronautical engineering.
 The event provided a unique opportunity for school staff and administrators to meet with local industry representatives to explore synergies for the purpose of establishing new or expanding current STEM programs for local high school students.